 The series moderator was Dr. Jessica B. Harris, America’s leading expert on the food traditions of the African Diaspora.
 Her 12th book, High on the Hog: A Culinary Journey from Africa to America, has inspired a new Netﬂix series.
 The three-part Food Dialogues series featured Carla Hall and Tonya Hopkins on May 21, continued with Michael Twitty and JJ Johnson on June 18, and concluded with Von Diaz and Maricel Presilla on July 23.

-In parallel with the Food Dialogues, several Foodways Workshops will be devoted to the food and drink traditions of particular Bronx communities.
+In parallel with the Food Dialogues, Foodways Workshops explore the food and drink traditions of particular Bronx communities.

-The ﬁrst workshop, Jamaican Root Tonics in New York City, is an online webinar on Friday, August 27, 11 a.m., which will focus on the tradition of artisanal fermented beverages.
-Developed in collaboration with NYBG’s Institute of Economic Botany, it will be built on interviews conducted by ethnobotanist Dr. Ina Vandebroek and Mellon Summer Research Fellow Makalé Cullen.
+The ﬁrst workshop, Jamaican Root Tonics in New York City, focused on the tradition of artisanal fermented beverages.
+Developed in collaboration with NYBG ethnobotanist Dr. Ina Vandebroek and Mellon Summer Research Fellow Makalé Cullen.

 Anchoring the larger Foodways Initiative is The Bronx Oral Histories Program, a multi-year effort to collect, record, and archive untold personal food narratives from our large and diverse network of Bronx community gardeners and urban farmers—making them accessible to the public.